 Let me start off by saying, that I am not going to give you a false sense of security on this blog, one that leads you to believe that baking keto is always a breeze.
 Truth is, if you end up with the wrong recipe, you could just find yourself tossing a lot of pricey ingredients.
 And that is soooo not cool with this girl.

 Not only does it mean that you wasted a ton of product but you’re also left feeling defeated by a failed keto recipe.

-Although, I encourage to try to convert your favorite recipes into a low carb keto option, I warn you to start with tried and true recipes first.
+Although I encourage you to try to convert your favorite recipes into a low carb keto option, I warn you to start with tried and true recipes first.
 Do yourself and your pocketbook a favor and stick to this advice.

-Once you understand the basic science behind keto baking, and you’ve baked a few of our recipes you will be set to start your own experimenting.
+Once you understand the basic science behind keto baking, and you’ve baked a few of our recipes you will be ready to start your own experimenting.

 Let me know once you do, so I can celebrate this milestone with you.
 I remember how thrilled I was when I began to understand the intricacies of keto baking.
 But do promise you will still visit us once you don that keto baking master hat.

 With all that being said, this is why a recipe like my keto flourless hazelnut cookies are a great place to start.
 For one, you won’t be using ANY flour alternatives, making the low carb baking process smoother.